-What the means test means for your ability to file.
+What does the means test mean for your ability to file for bankruptcy?

 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 created a firestorm in the world of bankruptcy law because it created the “means test.”
-Many people worried that the means test would make filing for bankruptcy next to impossible.
+In an effort to prevent bankruptcy abuse but, many people worried that the means test would make filing for bankruptcy next to impossible.

 Now obviously it’s still possible to file for bankruptcy—roughly 1½ million people successfully file each year.
 But it has set some new standards for filing and it makes it more imperative than ever for you to have your ducks in a proper row before you file.